Sabryr/hpc-intro/_episodes/13-scheduler.md

 ## Other types of jobs

-Up to this point, we've focused on running jobs in batch mode.
-SLURM also provides the ability to run tasks as a one-off or start an interactive session.
+Up to this point, we've focused on running jobs in batch mode. {{ site.workshop_scheduler }} also provides the ability to run tasks as a one-off or start an interactive session.

 There are very frequently tasks that need to be done semi-interactively.
 Creating an entire job